To open an Etsy shop, visit Etsy.com/sell

 When listing your items, keep in mind the best practices for listings, taking into account:

-- Using your titles and tags to optimize for Etsy search
+- Using your titles and tags to optimise for Etsy search

 - Take high quality listing photos